-The Process Of Building a Granny Flat (+ 9 Things You Should Know)
+The Process Of Building a Granny Flat (& Everything You Need To Know)

-If you’re planning on building a granny flat, you’ll need to get in line.
+If you’re planning on building a granny flat, you’ll need to prep up.

 1. Planning & Deposit

-The first wave is your paperwork and approval.
+Once things get moving, it’s time for your paperwork and approval process.
 It’s boring, but it needs to be done.

 2. Site Clear & Preparation